tensorflow/tensorboard/tensorboard/plugins/custom_scalar/README.md

 1. Create line charts with custom combinations of runs and tags by assigning each chart a list of regular expressions for tags.
+2. Create margin plots (for visualizing confidence intervals).
-2. Lay out the dashboard in a customized way.
+3. Lay out the dashboard in a customized way.

 To use this dashboard, users first collect scalar data and then lay out the UI.